konkked/Underscore.cs/docs/api/Object/Object.Constructor.md

 ## Parameterless

-### ConstructorInfo Parameterless(Type target, BindingFlags flags)
+### ConstructorInfo Parameterless(Type target[, BindingFlags flags])
-Returns the [ConstructorInfo](https://msdn.microsoft.com/en-us/library/system.reflection.constructorinfo(v=vs.110).aspx) of the given type's parameterless constructor, if it has one.
+Returns the [ConstructorInfo](https://msdn.microsoft.com/en-us/library/system.reflection.constructorinfo.aspx) of the given type's parameterless constructor, if it has one.
 If not, returns null.

 ## Simplest

-### ConstructorInfo Simplest(Type target, BindingFlags flags)
+### ConstructorInfo Simplest(Type target[, BindingFlags flags])
 Gets the info of the constructor with the least parameters on the given type/object.
 ```csharp
 class Foo